 In October 2014, my daughter Katie attended outdoor education camp at Camp Loma Mar, near Half Moon Bay, California.
 It was a big deal, and not just because it was my ten-year-old’s first time in a camp setting.
 Katie has autism, and I feared any number of dreadful things might happen while we were apart.
+The camp even offers water sports such as kayaking, and despite knowing everything about it from campingfunzone.com and telling her about it, I still am in constant fear.
 (You can read about Camp Loma Mar Part 1 here and Part 2 here.)

 My fears, however, were totally unfounded.
 Katie had a terrific time at Camp Loma Mar.
 So much so that for months all I heard was, “I want to go to outdoor ed camp.
 I want to go to outdoor ed camp….”

 Unfortunately for Katie, outdoor education camp is a one-shot deal.
 But there was another camp that she could attend: the summer camp run by the Exceptional Needs Network (ENN) and the Taylor Family Foundation at Camp Arroyo in Livermore.
 Until then I hadn’t been sure if Katie was ready for a sleepover camp. but after her success at Camp Loma Mar, I was determined to secure her a spot at Camp Arroyo.